wp-plugins/floating-social-media-icon/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

-Then Visit Plugin Configuration Settings and select a theme and size for icons. configure your social profile url.
+Then Visit Plugin Configuration Settings and select a theme and size for icons. configure your social media profile url.
 You are done!

 You need to go to Appearance >> Widgets to add "Acx Social Icon" Widget to your sidebar If you selected display mode as manual, you can use the shortcodes which is clearly mentioned in [Faq](http://wordpress.org/extend/plugins/floating-social-media-icon/faq/ "Frequently Asked Questions") section.